Pinsk: Second World War

+On 14 July 1944, Pinsk was recaptured by the Soviet Red Army, with just under 6,000 people remaining in the city.
+Many Orthodox clergy fled Pinsk ahead of the Soviet advance, including Alexander Inozemtsev, who died in Munich in 1948.
+In 1945, after the post-war border of Poland was finalized, Pinsk again became part of the Byelorussian Soviet Socialist Republic.
+Polish inhabitants were deported to post-war Poland.

 Post-WWII and independence

-In 1954 it became part of the Brest Voblast.
+In 1954, it became part of Brest Oblast.

-Pinsk has formed part of the Republic of Belarus since Belarusian independence from the Soviet Union in 1991.
+In 1991, Pinsk became part of independent Belarus as a result of the dissolution of the Soviet Union.

 Landmarks

 Three main sights of the town are lined along the river: the Assumption Cathedral of the Monastery of the Greyfriars (1712–1730), with a campanile from 1817, the Jesuit collegium (1635–1648); a large Mannerist complex, whose cathedral was demolished after World War II by communists; and the Butrymowicz Palace (1784–1790), built for Mateusz Butrymowicz, an important political and economical figure of Pinsk and Polesie.
 The Church of St. Charles Borromeo (1770—1782) and St. Barbara Cathedral of the Monastery of the St. Bernard Order (1786–1787) are placed near historic centre in the former Karolin suburb, which is now part of Pinsk.
 The foremost modern building is the black-domed Orthodox Cathedral of St. Theodore.